Huw Warren: Career

-Huw Warren was the co-leader and founder of the jazz quartet Perfect Houseplants, with Mark Lockheart, Dudley Phillips, and Martin France.
-Perfect Houseplants have recorded five albums for various labels (including the Scottish label Linn) and produced collaborative projects with early music artists such as Andrew Manze, Pamela Thorby, and the Orlando Consort.
-Warren has had a long and continuing collaboration with English singer June Tabor as her arranger and musical director.
-To date, they have recorded 10 albums, have toured worldwide, and produced large scale projects with the Creative Jazz orchestra and the LPO Renga ensemble.
-Warren and Tabor were featured in Phillip King's Freedom Highway film and the Daughter's of Albion project recorded in 2009 by BBC Four.
+Huw Warren was the co-leader and founder of the jazz quartet Perfect Houseplants with Mark Lockheart, Dudley Phillips, and Martin France.
+Perfect Houseplants recorded five albums for various labels (including the Scottish label Linn) and produced collaborative projects with early music artists such as Andrew Manze, Pamela Thorby, and the Orlando Consort.
+Warren has had a long collaboration with English singer June Tabor as her arranger and musical director.
+They have toured worldwide and produced large-scale projects with the Creative Jazz Orchestra and the LPO Renga ensemble.
+Warren and Tabor were featured in Phillip King's Freedom Highway film and the Daughters of Albion project recorded in 2009 by BBC Four.

-Between 1997 and 2005, Warren worked closely with UK jazz label Babel, who released five albums of his music.
+Between 1997 and 2005, Warren worked closely with UK jazz label Babel, which released five albums of his music.

-Warren arranged and produced a Welsh Hymn Project in 2004, Duw A Wyr (God only Knows) with singer Lleuwen Steffan, which received media exposure on radio and TV in Wales, including a S4C documentary about the making of the album.
-He has also worked extensively with partner Maria Lamburn, co-producing 3 albums with her and setting up Maizeh Music.
+Warren arranged and produced a Welsh Hymn album in 2004, Duw a Wyr (God Only Knows) with singer Lleuwen Steffan.
+I received media exposure on radio and TV in Wales, including a S4C documentary about the making of the album.
+He has worked extensively with partner Maria Lamburn, producing three albums with her and setting up Maizeh Music.